 Yet, her decision was not to become dependent again.
 She believed it wise that his and her lives remain separate.
 He might fall in love with someone else and have the family he desired.
 However, the thought of him loving someone other than her created a confused sinking feeling in the pit of her stomach.
 Recently she had begun to yearn again for him and that was forcing her to confront her feelings.
 Clearly, Aaron seemed not about to give up on her, or on the development of his extrasensory abilities.
 She felt rushed to sort things out.

 The first paragraph in this section describing Randy as he struggles with his under shorts caught in the wrong place is one of my favorite character sketches!!
+This goes to plot development because it shows what we can expect from Randy's character and the role he plays in the story.

 I wrote this, first, as a separate character